sam99-web/holbertonschool-shell/init_files_variables_and_expansions/README.md

-echo "Shell, init files, variables and expansions project" > README.md
+Shell, init files, variables and expansions project This project is about learning shell basics, including aliases, variables, and expansions.